Mick3DIY/EasyPicoPCB/README.md

 # EasyPicoPCB

-A simple PCB with Raspberry Pi Pico, 3 LEDs, 3 push buttons, 3 potentiometers and a MicroPython code example. :partying_face:
+A simple PCB with Raspberry Pi Pico, 3 LEDs, 3 push buttons, 3 potentiometers and a MicroPython code example.

 The breadboard, the schematic and PCB are made with [Fritzing](https://fritzing.org/).